BeanSparrow/mcp-launcher/README.md

 4. Add documentation in the extension directory
 5. Restart Claude Desktop to apply the changes

-## Troubleshooting
+## Troubleshooting (Windows)

-If you encounter issues:
+If you encounter issues on your Windows system:

 1. **Environment Variables**: Ensure you've copied `.env.template` to `.env` and updated the values
 2. **Node.js Missing**: Ensure Node.js is installed and in your PATH, or set the `NODE_PATH` in `.env`